Moore Street was originally only an entry from Mill Street into the Moor Family’s various lumber mills operations at the Upper Dam

 In 1956 the Town Report noted, “Moore Street was constructed, tarred and added to the village street system during 1955.”

-Donald Shorey Funeral Home was built on Mill Street in 1956.
+In 1956, the Donald Shorey Funeral Home was built on Mill Street near the corner of Main Street.

 Construction of Donald Shorey Funeral Home – 1956